straubt1/terraform-network-mirror/README.md

 Open up `main.tf` and update the locals block to acceptable values, ensuring your bucketname has a unique name.

+For simplicity, export environment variables for the provider credentials.

-Apply the terraform with a `terraform apply`.
+Apply the terraform by first running `terraform init` and then `terraform apply`.

 You should end up with something like this at the end: